Statewide Appliance Spares Blog

 10. Stay cool with clean, dust-free air conditioner filters

 A clean air conditioner filter allows your system to operate smoothly, reducing energy consumption and lowering your power bills.
-Regularly cleaned filters trap dust, pollen, and other particles, ensuring the air in your home remains fresh and healthy.
+Regularly cleaned filters trap dust, pollen, and other particles, helping keep the air in your home fresh and healthy.

 DIY repairs don’t just save you a call-out fee — they help reduce e-waste, conserve resources, and extend the life of your appliances.
 Every small fix you tackle keeps another working appliance out of landfill and saves you money in the process.